SavvyPlus/wiki4/aws-infrastructure/global-view-of-the-infrastructure.md

 And finally, not every subnet has a public subnet btw.
 Some just don't need them (for example Dev and Test should remain in-house so shouldn't need a Public subnet).

 ## Security Groups
+Security groups are groups of ports which acts as our firewall.
+When creating an EC2 instance or other object in AWS, you need to assign a security group.

-Security groups have been setup so they correlate to subnets.
+To make it simple, Security Groups have been setup so they correlate to subnets.
 This ensures the basic connectivity will work.

 For example, if you are using the subnet below... aws2_sub_dev_priv_2a